-- We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues and appropriate advice will be sought from the LADO or Safeguarding Team where necessary. - See full details in the school's whistleblowing policy.
+- · We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues and appropriate advice will be sought from the Designated Officers Team where necessary.